faisalmemon/articles/LLMS_Can_Start_A_War.md

 When asked about the potential for harm arising from using Microsoft products, Bill Gates once quipped that he'd rather MS Word was used to write love letters rather than ransom letters.

 Humans are known for their tool making and tool use skills.
-They are not unique to us, but they certainly put power behind our ideas.
+While not exclusively human, these skills certainly put power behind our ideas.

 There is another saying, "To err is human, but to really screw up you need a computer."